anatar02/pasilla/README.md

 * Node package [async](https://www.npmjs.com/package/async) - npm install async

 ## About Pasilla
-Pasilla is a framework that generates Protractor tests from keyword and data-driven test scripts.
+Pasilla makes Protractor accessible to those users who want to create end-to-end tests but are are not comfortable with coding in Javascript within the Jasmine BDD format or, to be frank, other BDD languages like Gherkin.
+So, with those users in mind, Pasilla is a framework that generates Protractor tests from keyword and data-driven test scripts.
 It neatly introduces a tabular keyword-driven scripting capability whilst keeping the benefits of the Protractor's Jasmine BDD format and its integration with IDEs and CI tools.
-The program code behind each keyword still needs to be written in JavaScript.
+The program code behind each keyword still needs to be written in JavaScript by a developer.
 Pasilla helps with this by standardising the way in which the keyword code is written - how it is called, how it handles data passed to it, and how it can be reused and combined with other keywords.

 The [wiki](https://github.com/jenglezou/pasilla/wiki) (see the sidebar on the right-hand side) contains more information.